 In 2014, there were an estimated 118,539 people living with myeloma in the United States and in 2017 there are an estimated 12,590 people will die of this disease (1).

 In most cases, multiple myeloma is still an incurable disease.
 The prognosis is very heterogenous.
 The median survival time was 3-5 years before the appearance of newer drugs (bortezomib, thalidomide, lenalidomide).
-There are many indications that patients now survive significantly longer from the time of diagnosis.
+There is indicative evidence that patients now survive significantly longer from the time of diagnosis.

 Factors associated with poor prognosis are: